notofonts/math/documentation/building-math-fonts/index.md

 ![Wide tilde over three letters](./wide-accent.svg)

-Because of this *the `GPOS` table is not used in math layout and `MATH` table is used instead*.
+Because of this *the `GPOS` table is not used in math layout and the `MATH` table is used instead*.
 Some math engine implementations *might* apply `GPOS` kerning, but most engines do not. `GPOS` layout should not be relied upon in a mathematical environment.

-[“Mathematical Typesetting”](https://learn.microsoft.com/en-us/typography/cleartype/pdfs/cambriamath.pdf) booklet by Ross Mills and John Hudson is a nice overview of the `MATH` table and its capabilities, and math typesetting in general.
+[“Mathematical Typesetting”](https://learn.microsoft.com/en-us/typography/cleartype/pdfs/cambriamath.pdf), a booklet by Ross Mills and John Hudson, is a nice overview of the `MATH` table and its capabilities, and math typesetting in general.

 Editing the `MATH` table can be cumbersome since few tools support it.
 Currently the tools available for editing the `MATH` table are FontForge, the [Glyphs MATH Plugin](https://github.com/Nagwa-Limited-Community/Glyphs-MATH-Plugin), and custom scripts using the FontTools Python Library.
 (There was also a tool from Microsoft, but it does not seem to be publicly available anymore.)

 The general idea is the same, so the examples here will use Glyphs with the MATH plugin and FontForge, but it should be applicable to any other tool with the necessary modifications.

-Math table can roughly be divided into font-wide parameters (constants) and glyph-level data.
+The `MATH` table can roughly be divided into font-wide parameters (constants) and glyph-level data.

 ### Constants
 Constants are font-wide data that control various aspects of math typesetting.

-For many of these constants, a value relative to something called _default rule thickness_ is suggested.
-This is a vestige from TeX where these constants didn’t have dedicated font parameters and TeX used hard-coded values relative to a font parameter called _default rule thickness_ that was used for fraction bar, overline, radical bar, and so on. `MATH` table does not, however, have a single rule thickness as each of these uses has its own dedicated constant, though these constants are often set to the same value.
+For many of these constants, a value relative to something called the _default rule thickness_ is suggested.
+This is a vestige from TeX where these constants didn’t have dedicated font parameters and TeX used hard-coded values relative to a font parameter called _default rule thickness_ that was used for fraction bar, overline, radical bar, and so on.
+The `MATH` table does not, however, have a single rule thickness because each of these uses has its own dedicated constant - though in practice, these constants are often set to the same value.
 So when you see _default rule thickness_ mentioned, it should be the value of one of the rule thickness constants like [`fractionRuleThickness`](#fractionrulethickness), [`overbarRuleThickness`](#overbarverticalgap-overbarrulethickness-overbarextraascender), or [`radicalRuleThickness`](#radicalrulethickness).

-In Glyphs, constants can be edited from _Edit → Edit MATH Constants_:
+In Glyphs, these constants can be edited from _Edit → Edit MATH Constants_:

 ![Glyphs MATH constants window](./glyphs-constants.png)

 Next to each constant there is a _guess_ button, which tries to apply some of the suggestions below.
-Since many suggest constant values depend on rule thickness, these constants should be guessed/set first.
+Since many of the guessed constants depend on the rule thickness, the rule thickness constants should be guessed/set first.

 In FontForge they can be edited from _Element → Other Info → MATH Info_: